Vulnerabilities of Single-Round Incentive Compatibility in Auto-bidding: Theory and Evidence from ROI-Constrained Online Advertising Markets: Algorithms and Experimental Market Instances

-Instances of different types are generated as follows. \textit{Complete}: every bidder is interested in every good; each $v_{i, j}$ is drawn iid from $\text{Uniform}[0, 1]$ or $\text{Lognormal}(0, 1)$. \textit{Sampled}: constructed from a complete instance by dropping some $v_{i, j}$ to zero; for each good, the number $k$ of bidders to be dropped is drawn uniformly random from $\{0, 1, \dots, n-2\}$ (at least two bidders remain), and then $k$ bidders are dropped uniformly random from $\{1, \dots, n\}$. \textit{Correlated}: for each good $j$, $\mu_j$ is drawn from $\text{Uniform}[0, 1]$, and for each bidder $v_{i, j}$ is drawn from $\text{Normal}(\mu_j, \sigma^2)$ and truncated to non-negative.
-Correlated instances are always sampled. \textit{Realistic}: raw bidding data of all ROI-constrained campaigns in a time period from a major platform; since the I/O and computation is very expensive, we only report results of a single instance; small scale pre-tests show that the results are similar (not included in the text).
+Synthetic instances of each category are generated as follows. \begin{itemize} \item \textit{Complete}: every bidder is interested in every good; each $v_{i, j}$ is drawn i.i.d. from $\text{Uniform}[0, 1]$ or $\text{Lognormal}(0, 1)$. \item \textit{Sampled}: constructed from a complete instance by dropping some $v_{i, j}$ to zero; for each good, the number $k$ of bidders to be dropped is drawn uniformly random from $\{0, 1, \dots, n-2\}$ (at least two bidders remain), and then $k$ bidders are dropped uniformly random from $\{1, \dots, n\}$. \item \textit{Correlated}: for each good $j$, $\mu_j$ is drawn from $\text{Uniform}[0, 1]$, and for each bidder, $v_{i, j}$ is drawn from $\text{Normal}(\mu_j, \sigma^2)$ and truncated to non-negative; correlated instances are always sampled. \end{itemize}

-Synthetic instances of small sizes are accurately solved through MIBLP.
-Moderate size instances are solved using iterative methods, which only outputs a single solution each time.
-Different equilibria are found by running the algorithm for $2n+2$ different configurations of initial multipliers.
-Let $\underline{\alpha}$ and $\overline{\alpha}$ be a lower and higher multiplier respectively.
-The bidders start with one of the following: (1) all $\underline{\alpha}$; (2) all $\overline{\alpha}$; (3) all $\underline{\alpha}$ except one $\overline{\alpha}$; (4) all $\overline{\alpha}$ except one $\underline{\alpha}$.
-For all experiments $\underline{\alpha} = 1.0$. $\overline{\alpha}$ is determined for each combination of instance type, distribution and number of bidders, by first computing an equilibrium with initial multipliers 1.0 and taking the median of the equilibrium multipliers.
-We generate 5 instances for each combination of type, distribution and numbers of bidders and goods.
-Bidders winning nothing in every equilibrium will not be considered for gap-related metrics.

-Realistic instance consists of 85596 bidders, 3118648 goods and 14967663 non-zero $v_{i, j}$.
-(Zero $v_{i, j}$ does not mean that $i$ is not interested in $j$, but $i$ is too weak to be a competitor for $j$ and thus filtered out for efficiency).
-Among this large number of bidders, depending on equilibrium selection, about half could win at least one good.